srimuthurajesh/Tech-Notes/Java/Language/02_java_oops.md

 *Super keyword* :  ```super.variablename; super.methodname(); super();```

 ## Polymorphism
--ability to define a method(constructor) in many forms
+> ability to define a method(constructor) in many forms

-*Method overriding* : same method name, same no. of arguements, also known as static/compiletime
+1. Method overriding : same method name, same no. of arguements, also known as static/compiletime
-*Method overloading* : same method name, diff no. of arguements, also known as dynamic/runtime
+2. Method overloading : same method name, diff no. of arguements, also known as dynamic/runtime

 ## Abstraction
--Hiding the implementation
+> Hiding the implementation

 1. Abstract(0 to 100% )
 2. Interface (100%) - variables are public static final by default, methods are public abstract
 	a) Normal interface